PuruVJ/summit-talk-fall2022/slides.md

   - lodash (range, round, isEqual)
   - @material-ui/styles

 <!--

-And it is slightly on the heavier side with 17KB in brotli.
+And some more info about it it.
+It is slightly on the heavier side with 17KB in brotli.
 Not really heavy, but I wanna see how small we can go with it.

 This package relies on 2 packages, lodash, specifically for range, round and isEqual functions.
 I'll try to get rid of these if possible.

 And it relies on @material-ui/styles.
 This we can definitely get rid of, as we'll be using svelte's built in scoped styles.

 Now that we have got an overview of the weight of the package, let's actually look at the code.
 And before we check the code, we check the files first
 -->

 ---